johnfav03/GNN-QSOR-Model/README.md

+## Description
-My attempt at replicating a QSOR (Quantitative Structure-Odor Relationships) model from a research paper using a GNN.
+This is my attempt at replicating a QSOR (Quantitative Structure-Odor Relationships) model from a research paper using a GCN (Graph Convolution Network).

-Paper can be found here: https://arxiv.org/pdf/1910.10685
+## Acknowledgements
+* [This paper](https://arxiv.org/pdf/1910.10685) is the basis for the model
+* Both the goodscents and dravniek's datasets are available from the [Pyrfume archive](https://github.com/pyrfume/pyrfume-data)